-Linguistic (an ability to produce and use language): It is the capacity to use language fluently and flexibly to express one's thinking and understand others.
+Linguistic (skills involved in the production and use of language): It is the capacity to use language fluently and flexibly to express one's thinking and understand others.
 Persons high on this intelligence are 'word-smart', i.e. they are sensitive to different shades of word meanings, are articulate, and can create linguistic images in their mind.
 Poets and writers are very strong in this component of intelligence.

-Logical-Mathematical (an ability to think logically and critically, and solve problems): Persons high on this type of intelligence can think logically and critically.
+Logical-Mathematical (skills in scientific thinking and problem solving): Persons high on this type of intelligence can think logically and critically.
 They engage in abstract reasoning, and can manipulate symbols to solve mathematical problems.
 Scientists and Nobel Prize winners are likely to be strong in this component.

-Spatial (an ability to form visual images and patterns): It refers to the abilities involved in forming, using, and transforming mental images.
+Spatial (skills in forming visual images and patterns): It refers to the abilities involved in forming, using, and transforming mental images.
 The person high on this intelligence can easily represent the spatial world in the mind.
 Pilots, sailors, sculptors, painters, architects, interior decorators, and surgeons are likely to have highly developed spatial intelligence.

-Musical (an ability to produce and manipulate musical rhythms and patterns): It is the capacity to produce, create and manipulate musical patterns.
+Musical (sensitivity to musical rhythms and patterns): It is the capacity to produce, create and manipulate musical patterns.
 Persons high on this intelligence are very sensitive to sounds and vibrations, and in creating new patterns of sounds.

-Bodily-Kinaesthetic (an ability to use whole or portions of the body flexibly and creatively): This consists of the use of the whole body or portions of it for display or construction of products and problem solving.
+Bodily-Kinaesthetic (using whole or portions of the body flexibly and creatively): This consists of the use of the whole body or portions of it for display or construction of products and problem solving.
 Athletes, dancers, actors, sportspersons, gymnasts, and surgeons are likely to have such kind of intelligence.

-Interpersonal (an ability to understand to subtle aspects of others' behaviours): This is the ability to understand the motives, feelings and behaviours of other people so as to bond into a comfortable relationship with others.
+Interpersonal (sensitivity to subtle aspects of others' behaviours): This is the skill of understanding the motives, feelings and behaviours of other people so as to bond into a comfortable relationship with others.
 Psychologists, counsellors, politicians, social workers, and religious leaders are likely to possess high interpersonal intelligence.

-Intrapersonal (an ability to understand of one's own feelings, motives, and desires): This refers to the knowledge of one's internal strengths and limitations and using that knowledge to effectively relate to others.
-Persons high on this ability have finer sensibilities regarding their identity, existence. and meaning of life.
+Intrapersonal (awareness of one's own feelings, motives, and desires): This refers to the knowledge of one's internal strengths and limitations and using that knowledge to effectively relate to others.
+Persons high on this ability have finer sensibilities regarding their identity, human existence, and meaning of life.
 Philosophers and spiritual leaders present examples of this type of intelligence.

-Naturalistic (an ability to identify the features of the natural world): This involves complete awareness of our relationship with the natural world.
+Naturalistic (sensitivity to the features of the natural world): This involves complete awareness of our relationship with the natural world.
 It is useful in recognising the beauty of different species of flora and fauna, and making subtle discriminations in the natural world.
 Hunters, farmers, tourists, botanists, zoologists, and bird watchers possess more of naturalistic intelligence.